 Top 5 Countries Using Solar Power

-solar powerThe solar power industry sustained an impressive growth in installed capacity with new capacity of 27.7 Gigawatts (GW) coming on line in 2011, on top of over 17 GW in 2010.
+solar powerThe solar industry sustained an impressive growth in installed capacity with new capacity of 27.7 Gigawatts (GW) coming on line in 2011, on top of over 17 GW in 2010.
 This takes the total installed capacity worldwide to 67.44 GW.
-The capital cost of solar photovoltaic power plants have declined to around $2430 / kilowatt, which makes it possible to produce solar power at around $0.10 per kilowatt-hour, a tariff close to the grid parity level that is needed for solar power to take off.
+The capital cost of solar photovoltaic plants have declined to around $2430 / kilowatt, which makes it possible to produce solar at around $0.10 per kilowatt-hour, a tariff close to the grid parity level that is needed for solar power to take off.

 This decline in capital and power generation costs are coupled with governmental action world-wide with preferential buying solar power at attractive feed in tariffs, trade-able carbon credits and accelerated depreciation of assets.
 This has made it attractive for power developers to invest in solar power even in these times of turbulence in the global financial markets.
 The top 5 countries ranked by the total installed capacity are as below.